alexlafroscia/vite-plugin-handlebars/README.md

 };
 ```

+If you want to use multiple partial folders, an array can be submitted.

-Each file in this directory (`.html` or `.hbs`) will become registered as a partial.
+Each file in these directories (`.html` or `.hbs`) will become registered as a partial.
 The name of the file is used to invoke it.
 So, with the above configuration and the following files:

 ```html
 <!-- partials/header.hbs -->